Rent safe and private dog parks hosted by locals

 • Cotton leashes (often flat webbing).
 These long leashes are budget friendly and high quality.
 They can snag on things like tree branches more easily than biothane, but proper slack management and environmental awareness can mitigate that.

-If your dog is a puller, particularly strong, or you're just worried about a cord getting damaged while dragging on the ground, consider an extra-thick leash.
+If your dog is a particularly strong puller or you're just worried about a cord getting damaged while dragging on the ground, consider an extra-thick leash.
 It might feel heavier when attached to your dog (be aware of this if your pup is a smaller breed) but can be worth the extra peace of mind.
+Some pet parents even opt for climbing rope or similar super-strength lines!

 Sniffspot Dog running on field